petenorth/react-express-postgres/README.md

 To this end I found https://levelup.gitconnected.com/build-a-multi-container-application-with-docker-compose-460f6199ef3c which uses docker-compose to spin up the different tiers as docker containers .

-I forked the corresponding repo so I could show docker images with optimized production build.
+I forked the corresponding repo so I could show docker images with optimized production builds.

 So firstly with dev servers and NOT using docker-compose as the example blog post only works because the docker-compose.yml includes a build which delays the starting of the API server, the API server must start after successful Postgres server startup hence we fall back to the docker run command.